danielgarzaf/inverse-kinematics/README.md

-# BigStepper
+# Robot Arm
-This repository contians a simple implementation of interfacing with big stepper motors.
-This implementation assumes that the only signals needed for the driver are a single pulse signal and a single constant signal indicating the direction.
+This repository contains the software implementation of a Robot Arm applying inverse kinematics